 - Do not drive faster than 70 mph (113 km/h) during the first 500 miles (800 kilometers). - Do not make full-throttle starts. - Check your hitch, electrical connections and trailer wheel lug nuts thoroughly after you have traveled 50 miles (80 kilometers). - When stopped in congested or heavy traffic during hot weather, place the gearshift in position P to aid engine and transmission cooling and to help A/C performance. - Turn off the speed control with heavy loads or in hilly terrain.
-The speed control may turn off automatically when you are towing on long, steep grades.

-- Shift to a lower gear when driving down a long or steep hill.
+The speed control may turn off automatically when you are towing on long, steep grades. - Shift to a lower gear when driving down a long or steep hill.
 Do not apply the brakes continuously, as they may overheat and become less effective. - If your transmission is equipped with a Grade Assist or Tow/Haul feature, use this feature when towing.
 This provides engine braking and helps eliminate excessive transmission shifting for optimum fuel economy and transmission cooling. - If your vehicle is equipped with AdvanceTrac with RSC, this system may turn on during typical cornering maneuvers with a heavily loaded trailer.
 This is normal.
-Turning the corner at a slower speed while towing may reduce this tendency. - If your vehicle is equipped with Continuous Controlled Damping Suspension (CCD Suspension), you can select NORMAL or SPORT drive control modes for better experience while towing a trailer.
-See Information Displays (page 105).

-- If you are towing a trailer frequently in hot weather, hilly conditions, at the gross combined weight rating (or any combination of these factors), consider refilling your rear axle with synthetic gear lubricant (if the axle is not already filled with it).
-See Capacities and Specifications (page 328). - Allow more distance for stopping with a trailer attached.
+Turning the corner at a slower speed while towing may reduce this tendency. - If you are towing a trailer frequently in hot weather, hilly conditions, at the gross combined weight rating (or any combination of these factors), consider refilling your rear axle with synthetic gear lubricant (if the axle is not already filled with it).
+See Capacities and Specifications (page 303).

+- Allow more distance for stopping with a trailer attached.
 Anticipate stops and brake gradually. - Avoid parking on a grade.
 However, if you must park on a grade: - 1.
 Turn the steering wheel to point your vehicle tires away from traffic flow. - 2.
 Set your vehicle parking brake. - 3.
-Place the automatic transmission in position P. - Place wheel chocks in front and back of the trailer wheels.
+Place the automatic transmission in position P. - 4.
+Place wheel chocks in front and back of the trailer wheels.
 (Chocks not included with vehicle.)

 Your vehicle may be equipped with a temporary or conventional spare tire.
-A "temporary" spare tire is different in size (diameter or width), tread-type (All-Season or All-Terrain) or is from a different manufacturer than the road tires on your vehicle.
+A "temporary" spare tire is different in size (diameter or width), tread-type (All-Season or All Terrain) or is from a different manufacturer than the road tires on your vehicle.
 Consult information on the tire label or Safety Compliance label for limitations when using.